Daviedavie100/Pisa2012_data_analysis/README.md

 ## Part 2 - Explanatory Data Visualization

-2.1.
-Update the README.md
-As you complete the part I of the project, document your findings in a the README.md file available in the template.
-Particularly, update these sections in the README.md file:

-Dataset - Introduce your dataset and document its source.
-Summarise the steps you took in your data exploration.
+This involves updating the README file, summarising the steps used in data exploration.

 Summary of Findings - Summarise your data exploration findings and reflect on the steps you took in your data exploration.
 Mention whether you plan to bring them into your explanatory presentation or not.